JohnRoberts91699/Super-Tic-Tac-Toe/ProjectProposal.md

 -There is no specific intended audience
 -I will be creating my own API
 -The users will start on a main screen
-    -They can either start a new game
-    -They can login to see their win/loss ratio
+    -There will be a button to start a new game -Clicking the button will take users to the game screen where they will make their first move as X -There will be a form to input login credentials -inputting login credentials will reload the page, remove the login form, and display the win/loss record associated with that user